The Stratford Festival Archives house

 Location: 350 Douro Street, Stratford, Ontario, N5A 3S7

-on all materials and reproductions must be appropriately credited wherever published.
+observed on all materials and reproductions must be appropriately credited when

 To use photography from the Archives:

-- Your request is reviewed for the context of intended use in order to determine if Professional Association of Canadian Theatres (PACT) fees apply
+- Await the results of the review process.
+The request will be reviewed for the context of intended use in order to determine if Canadian Theatre Agreement (CTA) fees apply.

-- In most cases, each of the actors in a photograph must approve the use of his/her/their likeness in writing; you may be asked to pursue these permissions
+- Obtain usage permissions.
+In most cases, every actor whose likeness is depicted in an image must approve the image’s use in writing; researchers may be asked to pursue these permissions.

-- Once permissions are in hand the Archives staff will forward you high resolution versions of the images for your use
+- Receive high-resolution imagery.
+Once permissions are in hand and submitted to the Archives, high-resolution versions of the requested images will be supplied.

 EXHIBITS AND LOANS